General Notes on Manchu Arrows

 We can find a description of Manchu arrows in Volume 14 of the Illustrated Standard of Imperial Ritual Objects (Huang Chao Liqi Tushi 皇朝禮器圖式) compiled during the reign of Emperor Qianlong, and it said:

 “According to the standards of our Dynasty, the arrows of military officers and soldiers shall be made from 3-chi (approx. 90cm or 96cm) long Hua Mu (桦木 birch wood)or Liu Mu (柳木 willow wood) shafts with 3-cun (3cm or 3.2cm) long arrow heads.
 The tips of the shaft shall be decorated with birch barks and fletched with the feather of Guan Bird (鹳, Stork?).
-The name and rank of the soldier and officer is to be inscripted on the space between the fletchings.”
+The name and rank of the soldier and officer are to be inscripted on the space between the fletchings.”

 Now let’s bring the focus back to ourselves, today’s Manchu bow archers.
-There are no doubts that majority of us would like to embody martial spirit of the olds, but we do live in a differen time.
-There are craftsmen from China that are producing replica of Manchu arrows using traditional materials.
-Below are some collected by members of the Canadian Chapter crafted by well-known artist such as Hu Lei.
+There are no doubts that the majority of us would like to embody the martial spirit of the olds, but we do live in a different time.
+Fortunately, There are still still few craftsmen from China producing replica of Manchu arrows using traditional materials.

-They are fully functional and we occasionally shoot them.
-However, craftsmen have became a rare breed; these arrows are becoming collectibles and no longer the expendables that they once were.
-Luckily, suppliers of modern Manchu, such as Alibow, have been producing carbon shaft arrows; and they already have few lines of Manchu arrow products available.
-I can testify (and I believe most would do the same) that they are good arrows for the price, and their design provide a good “Manchu experience” with the long fletching and heavy arrow heads.
+Luckily, suppliers of modern Manchu, such as Alibow, have been producing carbon shaft arrows.
+They already have few lines of Manchu arrow products available.
+I can testify (and I believe most would do the same) that they are good arrows for the price, and their design provides a good “Manchu experience” to us with the long fletching and heavy arrow heads.

 In a next article, I would like to introduce Kevin Xu, the owner of Caroline Armory, and his quest of producing a new generation of Manchu arrows that are traditional but modern.
 Stay tuned!